aplanting/data-challenge-sql/README.md

 You should use only SQL to accomplish this task.

 ##### Notes
 If you want to complete this and share your solution, please upload the SQL script that you used to export the final CSV file.
 You can also share an notebook file for instance.
+You can do so in the ***issue*** section

 *But be carefull, maybe there is something wrong with the data.........*